realtouseef/techanaut/README.md

 ## Priority TODOs

-- [ ] put a key
-- [ ] main image is not showing when shared on fb or twitter
+- [ ] Pagination

 ## TODOs

 - [ ] Create a scraper that goes through the amazon products that are listed on my site and see if there's a discount going on, if yes, show the discounted price

-- [ ] create an author box component to place next to articles

-- [ ] Pagination

 ## Completed TODOs

+- [x] create an author box component to place next to articles
+- [x] main image is not showing when shared on fb or twitter
 - [x] Print 2 headings of latest articles under the article
   - both of the articles should be from the category the user is on. (just printed 2 articles from any category)
 - [x] create another favicon with ahref style.